 At the edge of Crystal Lake on Lowell Street in West Peabody stand two memorial stones honoring Giles and Martha Corey, the only couple executed during the Salem Witchcraft Trials.
 The area was part of the 150 acres that Giles Corey owned before his death.
 The memorial was first erected in 1992, and was relocated and re-dedicated in the fall of 2018.

-Giles Corey was in his early 80s in 1692 and had married his third wife, Martha (maiden name unknown) only two years before.
-Some speculate he married Martha so that he would be accepted into the Salem church, as Martha had been a fully communing member of the village church since 1690.
+Giles Corey was in his early 70s in 1692 and had married his third wife, Martha (maiden name unknown) only two years before.
+Some speculate he married Martha so that he would be accepted into the Salem church, as Martha had been a fully communing member of the church since 1690 (after which she transferred to the Village church.
 Giles, who had a checkered past, was accepted into the First Church of Salem in 1691, despite an incident 17 years earlier when he had beaten Jacob Goodale for stealing apples.
 Goodale later died of his injuries, but Giles was found “not guilty” of murder and only paid a fine.
 Martha’s age is unknown, although according to historian Marilynne Roach she was, “Younger than her husband, but not a young woman.”
 Martha, too, had an interesting past.
 The records show one child from her first marriage to Henry Rich, but she may also have had a mulatto son from an unknown father.

 The first three women to be accused of witchcraft in 1692 were “usual suspects” – a slave, a beggar, and an invalid who had been the subject of gossip for years.
 The three were arrested on February 29 and examined on March 1 at the meeting house in Salem Village.
 Giles attended the examination along with a huge crowd of villagers, but not before an altercation with his wife.
 Martha thought Giles should not attend, and pulled the saddle from his horse to prevent his departure.
 Nevertheless, he went, against his wife’s wishes.
 This is the first incident that reveals, perhaps, that the Coreys were an argumentative couple.